NET-BYU/magic_mirror_demo/gesture_detection/README.md

  * Additional hardware requirements depend on which of 2 methods you choose, see "Method 1: Breadboard and jumpers" or "Method 2: The custom Raspberry Pi Hat".

-The default configurations of the hardware are:
+The default configurations of the hardware are ("----" represents a connecting wire):

-ProxSensor Vcc Pin ---- RasPi 5V (Can use Pin # 02)
+ * ProxSensor Vcc Pin ---- RasPi 5V (Can use Pin # 02)

-ProxSensor Trig Pin ---- RasPi GPIO4 (Pin # 07)
+ * ProxSensor Trig Pin ---- RasPi GPIO4 (Pin # 07)

-ProxSensor Echo Pin ---- 330 Ohm Resistor ---- RasPi GPIO17 (Pin # 11) ---- 470 Ohm Resistor --- RasPi GND (Can use Pin # 09)
+ * ProxSensor Echo Pin ---- 330 Ohm Resistor ---- RasPi GPIO17 (Pin # 11) ---- 470 Ohm Resistor --- RasPi GND (Can use Pin # 09)

-ProxSensor GND Pin --- RasPi GND (Can use Pin # 06)
+ * ProxSensor GND Pin --- RasPi GND (Can use Pin # 06)

 For a graphical explanation of how everything connects, see "Method 1: Breadboard and jumpers" or "Method 2: The custom Raspberry Pi Hat"